1 Showing up daily and being fully present are required

-I have been parenting for 13 years and meditating intently for only two, but already the similarities are evident.
+I have been parenting for 15 years and meditating intently for about half of that.
 Without a doubt, having a regular meditation practice has made me a calmer, more consistent parent.
 And the challenges of parenting make me aware of how much I need meditation!
 Whether you have a regular meditation practice or have just heard that it is beneficial, see if you can relate to these things they have in common.

 # 1 Showing up daily and being fully present are required